SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/metric-definitions.md

 Effort to fix all vulnerability issues.
 The measure is stored in minutes in the DB.
 An 8-hour day is assumed when values are shown in days.

 **Security remediation effort on new code** (`new_security_remediation_effort`)
-Same as _Security remediation effort_ but on the code changed in the New Code period.
+Same as _Security remediation effort_ but on the code changed on New Code.

 **Security Hotspots** (`security_hotspots`)
 Number of Security Hotspots

-**Security Hotspots on new code** (`new_security_hotspots`) Number of new Security Hotspots in the New Code Period.
+**Security Hotspots on new code** (`new_security_hotspots`) Number of new Security Hotspots on New Code.

 **Security Review Rating** (`security_review_rating`)